John Sencio

-John Sencio is an American television producer and host.
+John Sencio is an American television producer, host and radio personality.
 He is also a two-time cancer survivor.
 He currently resides in Los Angeles according to his official website.

 Sencio grew up in Holliston, Massachusetts.
 Prior to working in television he was a counselor for young people with emotional and behavioral disorders.
 He is a graduate of Emerson College, where he studied television, film, and radio.

 He was a popular VJ on MTV for four years during the mid-1990s.
 He hosted a number of shows on MTV including Rude Awakening, which aired music videos from 6 am to 7 am.
 He was known for writing and producing his own skits.
 He interviewed a number of celebrities, from music artists such as Snoop Dogg, athletes such as Wayne Gretzky, and movie stars including Nicolas Cage, Halle Berry, John Travolta, and Jodie Foster.
 Sencio remained under contract to Viacom (MTV's Parent Company) until 1998.

 He had a lower profile on television for a period after leaving MTV.
-During this time he did star in a short lived sitcom for Warner Brothers.
+During this time he did star in a short lived sitcom for Warner Bros.
 He also had hosting stints on Simplify Your Life for the Fine Living Network, 48 Hour Wedding for PAX television network, and Movie Buzz for the Fox Entertainment Group.
-According to IMDb, He had bit parts in motion pictures as well.
+According to IMDb, he had bit parts in motion pictures as well.
 It is implied on his official website that this phase was a result of focusing on personal projects ranging from independent film to music.

 Sencio is a cancer survivor.
 According to The Cancer Survivors Network, it was during this early phase of his career that he underwent chemotherapy and radiation therapy for Hodgkin's Lymphoma.
 He was treated at NYU Medical Center, in New York City.
-On the American Cancer Society website site Sencio is described as having a “miraculous” recovery.
+On the American Cancer Society website, Sencio is described as having a “miraculous” recovery.